daangn/stackflow/packages/navigator/README.md

 > Core logic of Navigator depends on `react-router-dom`

+## ❗CAUTION❗

-## ❗CAUTION❗ NOW IT IS PROVIDED only v0.23.2.
-YOU SHOULD UPDATE TO THIS VERSION(v0.23.2) TO USE `@karrotframe/navigator`
+NOW `@karrotframe/navigator`, IT IS PROVIDED v0.23.2 and v0.24.1.

+YOU SHOULD UPDATE `@karrotframe/navigator`, IF YOU ARE USING OLDER VERSION.

 Today, other older versions are removed in npm packages.